UCL Institute of Education: History

-In 1900, a report on the training of teachers, produced by the Higher Education Sub-Committee of the Technical Education Board (TEB) of the London County Council, called for further provision for the training of teachers in London in universities.
-The TEB submitted a scheme to the Senate of the University of London for a new day-training college, which would train teachers of both sexes when most existing courses were taught in single-sex colleges or departments.
-The principal of the proposed college was also to act as the Professor of the Theory, History and Practice of Education at the university.
-The new college was opened on 6 October 1902 as the London Day Training College under the administration of the LCC.
+In 1900, a report on the training of teachers, produced by the higher education sub-committee of the technical education board of London County Council (LCC), called for further provision for the training of teachers in London in universities.
+The board submitted a scheme to the senate of the University of London for a new day-training college, which would train teachers of both sexes when most existing courses were taught in single-sex colleges or departments.
+The principal of the proposed college was also to act as the professor of the theory, history and practice of education at the university.
+The new college was opened on 6 October 1902 as the London Day Training College (LDTC) under the administration of the LCC.

-Its first principal was Sir John Adams, who had previously been the Professor of Education at University of Glasgow.
+Its first principal was Sir John Adams, who had previously been the professor of education at the University of Glasgow.

-Adams was joined with a mistress and master of Method (later Vice-Principals).
-The bulk of the teaching was carried out by the Vice-Principals and other specialists were appointed to teach specific subjects, including Cyril Burt.
-Initially the LDTC only provided teacher training courses lasting between 1 and 3 years.
+Adams was joined by a mistress and master of method, who later became vice-principals.
+The bulk of the teaching was carried out by the vice-principals and other specialists were appointed to teach specific subjects, including Cyril Burt.
+Initially, the LDTC only provided teacher training courses lasting between one and three years.

-The LDTC became a school of the University of London in 1909 and was wholly transferred to the university and was renamed the University of London, Institute of Education in 1932.
-Gradually the institute expanded its activities and began to train secondary school teachers and offered higher degrees.
-It also moved into specific areas of research with its Child Development Department, administered by Susan Sutherland Isaacs and the training of teachers for the colonial service.
+The LDTC became a school of the University of London in 1909, and was wholly transferred to the university and renamed the University of London, Institute of Education in 1932.
+The institute gradually expanded its activities and began to train secondary school teachers and offer higher degrees.
+It also moved into specific areas of research with its child development department, administered by Susan Sutherland Isaacs and the training of teachers for the colonial service.
 At the outbreak of World War II, the institute was temporarily transferred to the University of Nottingham.